 His research focuses on urban expansion in a global sample of 120 cities between 1990 and 2000 and on a global sub-sample of 30 cities and their expansion between 1800 and 2000.
 He has advised the United Nations, the World Bank and the Inter-American Development Bank on housing and urban development policy, as well as conducted housing policy research in dozens of countries.

-He is the author of Housing Policy Matters: A Global Analysis (2000) and published “An Arterial Grid of Dirt Roads” outlining a strategy for cities in developing countries for making minimal preparations for the impending expansion.
+He is the author of Housing Policy Matters: A Global Analysis (Oxford UP, 2000) and published “An Arterial Grid of Dirt Roads” outlining a strategy for cities in developing countries for making minimal preparations for the impending expansion.